briancxx/CS3380-Final-Project/README.md

 ## Description

-For our final project, we decided to create a elementary-school gradebook application that allows teachers to enter assignments, create assignments, and add grades for their students.
-Each teacher has the ability to create a login for each of their students, and one student login is assigned to one teacher.
+For our final project, we decided to create a elementary-school gradebook application that allows teachers to enter grades for their students.
+Teachers can add new grades, edit existing grades, or delete existing grades for their students.
+Each teacher creates a login for each of their students.
 If a teacher logs in, they will be able to see all of their students' grades; if a student logs in, they will be able to see only their grades.

 ## Schema